bssrdev/wilderhood/_posts/2016-01-22-Kayaking-through-a-forest-stream-Gulduve.markdown

 </p>

 <p>
-The flow was getting stronger and we were thinking of turning back when we realised that there was anyway no way we could go further.
+The flow was getting stronger and we were thinking of turning back when we realised that there was no way we could go further.
 A palm tree had fallen right across the breadth of the stream and blocked our path.
 We <em>had</em> to turn back.
 </p>

 <p>